HEY THERE, EAST VALLEY OBOISTS!

 “New reeds are so annoying…”

 “I’m so stressed about this upcoming performance.
 How will I ever be ready??”

 Whether you’re a beginner oboist trying to practice your way into a beautiful sound, or a more experienced player working your way toward some exciting goals, I’m here to help you!
-With years of experience in each of the areas above (minus the olympics, but including pancakes), I also have years of experience teaching oboe students with a variety of skill sets, goals, and learning styles.
+With years of experience in the joys (and the air-quote "joys") of oboe playing, I also have years of experience teaching oboe students with a variety of skill sets, goals, and learning styles.
 Together we explore the most effective and rewarding ways to learn in the world of oboe, always aiming to expand each student’s view of what they are capable of doing.